| | |

 Last but not least, I would love to experiment with baking these!
 I plan to do so in the future.
 If I do, I will definitely update this post with the information.
 If any of you decide to try it out, please let us know in the comments below.

-Want more sourdough recipes?
-Click here!
+Want even more sourdough recipes?
+Click here to explore all my favorite sourdough creations!

 Sourdough Donuts